 Some other examples of near misses are:

-• A forklift bumps a skid of material, it teeters but does not fall
+- A forklift bumps a skid of material, and it teeters but does not fall

 In short, when a near miss occurs, treat it like it was an accident.

 Every near miss should trigger an investigation into what went wrong, determining all the contributing factors.
-Then changes need to be implemented in order to prevent a future accident.
+Then, changes need to be implemented to prevent a future accident.

 A near miss must be looked at as a learning opportunity that will protect the future safety of all your employees.

-What are the Benefits of Implementing a Near Miss Program?
+What are the Benefits of Implementing a Near-Miss Reporting Program?

 Handling incidents as a near miss rather than waiting for the inevitable accident to occur means your job sites are safer.
 Safer job sites are, first and foremost, important to your employees, but they also save your company money.

-Basically, you are getting all the changes and modifications that follow an accident to improve the safety at your company without having to report an actual incident.
+The benefits of employing a close-call documentation system include getting all the changes and modifications that follow an accident to improve safety at your company without having to report an actual incident.

 You should already be convinced that tracking, investigating, and following up on every single near miss at your company makes logical sense and will reduce your workload down the line.
-But you are probably wondering where you will find the time to do that.
+The challenge many companies face is finding the time and resources to implement an effective near miss reporting system.

-Utilizing a safety management system like SafetyHQ is probably your best solution.
+The advantages of using a safety management system like SafetyHQ for near-miss incident tracking are numerous.
 Every SafetyHQ client receives a custom-built incident reporting and follow-up form, making it easy for:

-• Your foremen to fill out a quick form about what happened, capturing all the relevant info and even pictures
+- Your foreman to fill out a quick form about what happened, capturing all the relevant info and even pictures

 Share Article